EPA Collaboration with Singapore

 Demonstrating Leadership in Environmental Protection

 Singapore, a small nation of 700 square KM, plays a large role in environmental leadership in the region.
-EPA and Singapore are cooperating to enforce environmental laws, improve air quality, protect drinking water, and reduce exposure to toxic chemicals.
-This cooperation helps to implement the Memorandum of Intent Between the United States of America and the Republic of Singapore on Cooperation in Environmental Matters.
+EPA and Singapore are cooperating to enforce environmental laws, improve air quality, protect drinking water, and reduce marine litter.
+This cooperation helps to implement the Plan of Action under the Memorandum of Intent Between the United States of America and the Republic of Singapore on Cooperation in Environmental Matters.